These are the crucial first steps to take when disaster strikes and your office building or space is damaged.

 REVIEW YOUR LEASE AGREEMENT

 If your office building has sustained damage the next step will be to review your lease agreement.
 There are provisions in your lease covering exactly what happens if building services are unavailable, as well as unexpected casualties from fire, storms, flooding, and more.
 Depending on how your lease was negotiated you may be entitled to abatement of your rental expense during these periods.
-These lease provisions will dictate if, and when, any rental abatement will occur.
+Typically there is a section of the commercial office lease titled Building Service, Building Essential Services, or something similar – this is where you will want to look first.
+These services include passenger elevator use, heating & air conditioning (HVAC), utilities including electricity and water, etc. These lease provisions will dictate if, and when, any rental abatement will occur.
 Rental expense should be abated in proportion to the amount of your space which is affected and not suitable for conducting business.
-Keep in mind that all of these items are negotiable.
-It is important to consult a tenant representation broker during the leasing process to ensure the lease agreement is properly worded to protect the tenant.
+Keep in mind that all of these items are negotiable at the time the lease is signed.
+It is important to consult a tenant representation broker during the leasing process to ensure the lease agreement is properly structured to protect the tenant.

 If damage to the building is significant the landlord may need to submit insurance claims and await payments before completing repairs.
 It may be necessary for companies to locate a suitable location to conduct their business while repairs are made.
 In these instances finding temporary office space will be an important next step.